sonnk1108/Text2Video/readme.md

 FFmpeg is required for processing audio/video.
 Install it:

 4️⃣ Download Pretrained Wav2Lip Model
-Download the Wav2Lip GAN model weights and place it in the project folder:
+Download the Wav2Lip GAN model weights and place it in the project folder